Introduction to Masters Programs

 The M.Ed. in Educational Psychology and Special Education

 The M.Ed. in Educational Psychology and Special Education is a research intensive program designed to prepare researchers and practitioners with specialization in either Applied Measurement & Evaluation or Special Education.
 There is a thesis route (18 credit units plus thesis) and a course-based route (30 credit units).
-Students who have satisfied the admission requirements for the Special Education Course Based Masters can apply for advanced standing in that program if they have also completed the Post Degree Certificate in Education: Special Education.
+Students who have satisfied the admission requirements for the Special Education Course Based Masters can apply for advanced standing in that program if they have also completed the Post Degree Certificate in Education: Special Education from the University of Saskatchewan.